 If you already have a LEAP card from another city visit, you can also use it in Galway on the bus system.

-Bicycle – Galway’s bicycle sharing program is Coca-Cola Bikes (seriously).
+Bicycle – Galway’s bicycle sharing program is TFI Bikes.
 There are stations all over the city, with a three-day pass costing 3 EUR.
-With that pass, the first 30 minutes of your ride are free, and then it’s 0.50 EUR per half hour after that.
+With that pass, the first 30 minutes of your ride are free, and then it goes up incrementally per half hour after that, starting with 0.50 EUR for the first paid half hour.

 Ridesharing – Uber has just launched here but, since the city is so small, you can likely skip it to save money.